 How most teams waste their best inbound leads by showing up to calls unprepared

-Here’s the thing that should bother you: single-threaded deals (where your rep only talks to one person at the company) close at around 5%, according to data from Gong.
+Here's the thing that should bother you.
+Single-threaded deals (where your rep only talks to one person at the company) close at around 5%, according to data from Gong.

-So we don’t think the question is whether you should be multi-threading.
+So we don't think the question is whether you should be multi-threading.
 The question is whether you can afford not to.
-And the answer to “we’ll do it manually” is that most reps simply don’t have the time.
-Which is exactly why we automated it.
+And the answer to "we'll do it manually" is that most reps simply don't have the time.
+Which is exactly why we automate it.

 Inbound Meeting Workflow: from your meeting booking platform to a fully researched, multi-threaded sales opportunity